TheXu/pydrummer/README.md

 # ...d[-_-]b...
-sm808 is a minimal drum machine you can use to design drum patterns that can be played back with different instruments at precise time steps.
+a minimal drum machine you can use to design drum patterns that can be played back with different instruments at precise time steps.

 Dependencies
 ---